Remote Online Support

 The Counselling team are offering Initial Consultations and up to four sessions of counselling.

-Students who would like to register for an appointment should complete our online self referral form.
-Self-referral forms are reviewed daily and students will be contacted with the offer of a wellbeing, counselling or mental health advisor support.
-Waiting times for appointments are currently between 2-3 days and up to 12weeks depending on the type of appointment; Single Session wellbeing appointments are available daily, the longest waiting times are for counselling.
+Students who would like to register for an appointment should complete our online registration form, also accessible via the Student Counselling and Wellbeing Hub.
+Registration are reviewed daily and students will be contacted with the offer of a wellbeing, counselling or mental health advisor support.
+Waiting times for appointments are currently between 2-3 days and up to 12 weeks depending on the type of appointment; Single Session wellbeing appointments are available daily, the longest waiting times are for counselling.

 Please note: Remote/online support is not appropriate where students are experiencing thoughts of self-harm or suicide.
 If this is the case students must contact their local GP and/or Crisis team as a matter of urgency.